dhad4g/Lexington/docs/CSR.md

 If using direct mode, all exceptions and interrupts trap to PC = BASE.

 If using vectored mode, the 5 LSBs of BASE are zeroed, thus forcing 128-byte alignment of the trap-vector table.
 This allows interrupt causes 0-31 to use the vectored addressing mode.
 Interrupts causes $\ge$ 32 always use direct addressing.
 Exceptions always trap to PC = BASE.
+See the
-See the [`mcause` CSR](#machine-cause-register-mcause) for interrupt cause IDs
+[`mcause` CSR](#machine-cause-register-mcause) for interrupt cause IDs.

-Reset and NMIs always trap to address 0x0000_0000.
+Resets and NMIs always reset to the hardware defined RESET_ADDR (typically 0x0000_0000).

 ### Machine Interrupt Pending `mip`

 *0x344*

-***Delegated to Trap Unit***
+$~~~~$ **Atomic**

 This read/write register encodes pending interrupts.
 Bit *i* corresponds to interrupt cause number *i* as reported in CSR [`mcause`](#machine-cause-register-mcause).
 Pending interrupts are not cleared by hardware but must be cleared by software by clearing the corresponding bit.
 The exception are the standard interrupt bits.

 Bits 15:0 encode the standard interrupt causes as shown in Table 4.
 These bits have unique behaviors such as being read-only.
-They must be cleared by resolving the interrupt source (ex. write [`mtimecmp[h]`](#machine-timer-registers-mtime-and-mtimecmp) $ lt$ [`mtime[h]`](#machine-timer-registers-mtime-and-mtimecmp)).
+They must be cleared by resolving the interrupt source (ex. write [`mtimecmp[h]`](#machine-timer-registers-mtime-and-mtimecmp) $\lt$ [`mtime[h]`](#machine-timer-registers-mtime-and-mtimecmp)).

 Additional interrupt sources are listed in the [`mcause`](#machine-cause-register-mcause) section.
 These bits are read/write and the bit must be cleared by software in the trap handler.
+Some interrupt sources may also require that the source of the interrupt is resolved.

+All interrupts are disabled when `atomic_csr_pending` is asserted.
+To avoid missing new interrupts while an atomic CSR write is in the pipeline, new interrupts must be buffered while `atomic_csr_pending` is high and written to `mip` when the same cycle the CSR instruction is committed.

-See the [Trap Unit](./Trap.md) for detailed trap behavior.
+See the [Trap Unit](./Trap.md) for more details about interrupt traps.

 ![](./figures/csr/mip.png)